Better pricing & product strategy

 2. How should we monetise our products?

-3. Specifically what capabilities should we build & prioritise which our target market wants to use and pay for?
+3. Specifically what should we build & prioritise which our target market wants to use and pay for?

 Real examples of my projects (anonymised)